ST10357451/PocketPaladinPart3/README.md

 - A Create Expense Page
 - For Expenses, the user can upload a picture of their receipt
 - Setting min and max monthly goals
-- The app data is stored in a local database
+- The app data is stored in an online Databse (Firestore)

-Below is a list of features that still need to be implemented:
-- Forgot Password page
-- Graphs and charts to display budget information
-- Gamification features
-- An online database

 ## Team: